alaukiknpant/usingViolatIntegration/README.md

 ## Experiments using [ViolatIntegration](https://plugins.jetbrains.com/plugin/16397-violatintegration) plugin to find Linearizability Violations in ADT implementations in the open source repositories

+### **How To Reproduce these results**

+1. Clone this repository
+2. Open it in Intellij that has ViolatIntegration installed
+3. Set up the run-configuration of the data structure you want to test for linearizability violations
+4. Run Violat and get the results

+### **Results Summary**

 ___________

 | Program           | Number of Violations|